SilvesterHsu/CRISPR-Cas9-GuidingGeneEditing/Autoencoder/README.md

 ### Docker Environment
 Our development environment also provides Docker images [docker-pytorch](https://hub.docker.com/r/silvesterhsu/docker-pytorch).

-> If you already have a pytorch development environment, you can skip environment section.
+* If you already have a pytorch development environment, you can skip environment section.

 [Docker](https://www.docker.com/) is a virtual environment that can easily create, delete, download, and upload any development environment.
 Therefore, you can also use Docker to pull the development environment of this project without installing any basic software support.

 **Step 1: Install Docker**

 Run the code in a terminal.
 ```shell
 curl -fsSL https://get.docker.com -o get-docker.sh
 sh get-docker.sh
 ```
-If you want more [detail](https://docs.docker.com/engine/install/ubuntu/).
+For more [detail](https://docs.docker.com/engine/install/ubuntu/) about installing docker.

 **Step 2: Add GPU Support (optional)**

 At the same time, this [image](https://hub.docker.com/r/silvesterhsu/docker-pytorch) supports GPU acceleration.
 ```shell
 # Add the package repositories